My first piece of advice is to pay attention to the amount of money you spend on decorating your classroom. Seriously, money adds up – fast!

 Fadeless paper, felt or fabric for bulletin boards

-A large wall calendar
+A wall or pocket chart calendar

-Name tags for the first day of school,
+Name tags for the first day of school

 A welcome back to school poster or sign